 Walk in for Talking - drop in sessions

 If you are concerned about your child’s speech, language or communication development you can come along to one of our regular ‘Walk-in for Talking’ drop-in sessions where your child can be seen without an appointment.

 We will be able to offer you advice and, if needed, refer your child into the service for a more in-depth assessment at one of our ‘Initial Assessment Clinics’.

-Please contact Children’s Speech and Language Therapy on 01977 465417 to book an appointment.
+Please contact Children’s Speech and Language Therapy on 01977 465417 if you require further information.